sagaxyz/saga-sdk/x/transferrouter/README.md

 ### Timeouts and error acknowledgement

-When a timeout or an error acknowledgement is received, we proceed to refund the tokens to the sender.
+When a timeout or an error acknowledgement is received, the packet is stored in the error/timeout queue.
+On the next block, the `handleErrorOrTimeout` method of the gateway precompile contract processes the packet and refunds the tokens to the original sender:
+- For native tokens (source chain): the tokens are minted and transferred to the sender.
+- For foreign tokens: the tokens are unescrowed from the IBC escrow address and transferred to the sender.

+An `ErrorOrTimeoutHandled` event and an ERC20 `Transfer` event are emitted for block explorer visibility.

 ## Callbacks